 how the influence of others can make you happier and more successful

 Lisa Mininni, Terry Wildermann, and Scott Schilling are members of the EBC.
 Lisa shares how researchers found when we work in alignment with how our brains are naturally wired, we’re more engaged, happier and more connected with our communities.
 Terry shares how the EBC is a socially conscious community that truly supports each other.
 Scott shares how important it is to develop a tribe when creating a business.

-A good friend of mine, Michael Fisherman has found purpose behind his mission in making the world healthier.
+A good friend of mine, Michael Fishman has found purpose behind his mission in making the world healthier.
 Michael hosts an annual conference that brings together the leading founders and voices in healthcare.
 He believes it is important to bring likeminded individuals, who are committed to the same things, together because it can create real change in the healthcare industry.

 Robyn Gilleran: can motivation from your online community can be as beneficial as face to face

 Making positive connections in-person is important, but we also need to acknowledge how the entire world is available to you online.
 Robyn Gilleran discusses how technology allows us to connect with people in ways that stem beyond face to face interactions.
 She had immense success growing a business online and believes it can be very helpful not only for businesses but also for your overall health and successes as well.

 This episode strives to show the importance of being connected.
 It’s clear that human social interaction can help aid in loneliness.
 And having purposeful influences in your life as well as influencing others can lead to longlasting health and longevity.